hamzas4011/Typing_Tester/README.md

 ## 📌 Notes for Users

 To minimize installation issues, ensure you use the provided `requirements.txt` to install dependencies.
 This will set up all necessary libraries (e.g., `matplotlib`, `pandas`, `aiohttp`, `colorama`, and `pyttsx3`) in a single command.
 Running the application in **PyCharm** is straightforward if you configure your Python interpreter and virtual environment properly.

----

-## 🏫 About

-This project was completed as part of a home exam during my **master's studies in Applied Computer and Information Technology** at **Oslo Metropolitan University**.
-It demonstrates problem-solving with Python scripting, object-oriented programming, and accessibility considerations for practical application development.